 WELCOME TO MY SITE!

 My name is Ali Sadegh Daghighi.
-I am a math Ph.D. from Amirkabir University of Technology in Iran working on set theory.
+I am a math Ph.D. from the Amirkabir University of Technology in Tehran working on set theory.

-You can reach out to me via contact information available in the Contact page.
+You can reach out to me via contact information available on the Contact page.

 ABOUT MY INTERESTS.

 The list of my mathematical and non-mathematical interests is fairly long.
 In some of them I would like to become an expert and in some others, I’m following the topic as a hobby and just out of curiosity.
 Here is a brief description of some of my interests:

 - Set Theory: As my primary research field and the foundation of mathematics which itself is the foundation of science, set theory is my main mathematical interest.
 Also studying the properties of infinite numbers as kind of seemingly not that realistic creatures in comparison with other mathematical objects, shares many points with my philosophical interests and other non-mathematical areas of research.
 I’m particularly interested in very large cardinals, those which lie near the border of Kunen’s Inconsistency or even beyond it, namely various forms of Berkeley cardinals which are in contradiction with the Axiom of Choice.

 - Model Theory: It is deeply connected with set theory as well as being a rich and beautiful area of research and a useful tool in set-theoretic constructions.
 So naturally, model theory is a part of my mathematical interests, particularly categoricity theory and Abstract Elementary Classes.

 - Topology: I like this branch of mathematics because in topology extreme complexity grows out of pure simplicity!
 You begin from simplest possible notions on a very simple structure very close to pure sets, namely topological spaces, and then go forward to the realm of very hard and sometimes provably non-resolvable problems with a very simple formulation.
 It is also connected to logic through descriptive set theory and various model-theoretic trends.